pingcap/docs/alert-rules.md

 * Solution:

     * Check whether it is needed to increase capacity.
-    * Check whether there is any file that occupies a large amount of disk space, such as the log, snapshot and core dump.
+    * Check whether there is any file that occupies a large amount of disk space, such as the log, snapshot, and core dump.

 #### `PD_system_time_slow`